dylanwooters/oh-api-csharp/README.md

 # oh-api-csharp
-OHAPICSharp is a C# wrapper for the [Open Hosting API](http://openhosting.com/api/).
-It is a work in progress.
-Currently I have the drive service implemented, which gives users easy access to the drives in their accounts.
-Next up are servers and resources.
+oh-api-csharp is a C# wrapper for the [Open Hosting API](http://openhosting.com/api/).
+It enables you to perform CRUD actions against the main components of the Open Hosting cloud platform: drives, servers, and resources.
+Using the library you could, for example, dynamically increase the cpu and memory of a specific server, increase the size of an ssd, or spin up new servers as needed.

 The Open Hosting API is itself an implementation of the [ElasticStack API](http://api-doc.elastichosts.com/).
 Its documentation is slightly more complete.